particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 # {{title}}

-One difference between the Tracker One and other Particle devices is that the Tracker One firmware can be used in three different ways:
+One difference between the Monitor One and other Particle devices is that the Monitor Edge firmware can be used in three different ways:

 - Completely off-the-shelf.
 With its cloud-based configuration, you can use the firmware as-is with no modifications in some cases.
 - Semi-custom.
-The Tracker One firmware is customizable on-device making it possible to add new sensors and customize behavior while still making it easy to upgrade the base firmware.
+The Monitor Edge firmware is customizable on-device making it possible to add new sensors and customize behavior while still making it easy to upgrade the base firmware.
 - Custom.
-The Tracker One firmware is open-source so you can duplicate and modify it ("fork") for completely custom applications.
+The Monitor Edge firmware is open-source so you can duplicate and modify it ("fork") for completely custom applications.
 Or build your own completely from scratch.

 The [Monitor Edge Firmware API Reference](/firmware/tracker-edge/monitor-edge-api-reference/) is also available.